 3. CONTINGENCY AND EARMARKED RESERVES

-The FGS Committee agrees to recommend that the Council adopt a strategic approach to reserves in 2026/27 that shows strong financial planning and positions the Council to deliver significant capital improvements and build assets from available balances.
+I am recommending that the Council adopt a strategic approach to reserves in 2026/27 that shows strong financial planning and positions the Council to deliver significant capital improvements and built assets from available balances.

 3.1 Contingency Reserve